 We can harvest the bulbous orris roots after 2 years.
 Then 3 – 5 years of drying begins to reveal the oxidised compound that holds all the flavours and acts as a molecular glue.

 Juniper has grown in Scotland since the last ice age; but is currently under threat from disease.
-Its decline means we’ve started to propagate cuttings of Jura juniper.
-Getting the plants to maturity will be a very long, slow process.
+We’ve started a long-term project to propagate cuttings of Jura juniper and we have planted 500 Argyll-grown juniper around the Lussa Glen.
+If we're lucky, we may harvest in 2022.

 Water mint - rarely do you see it first: your nose is the best forager once your footsteps have crushed some.
 We like the freshness it brings to Lussa Gin.